PatrickChristoph/udacity_capstone/report/project_report.md

 ### Customer Prediction

+#### Model Selection

-Our goal was to predict weather or not an individual will be a potential customer.
+The goal was to predict weather or not an individual will be a potential customer.
 This means that it is a binary classification task that needs to be solved.

 A possible algorithm approach are gradient boosting decision trees.
 They are highly effective and very successful in solving various machine learning problems.